ars-ka0s/dsame3_simple/README.md

 `same`            | List of SAME codes to monitor                                         | `--same 029165 029095`
-`event`           | List of event codes to monitor                                        | `--event RWT TOR SVR` `loglevel`        | Set log level                                                         | `--loglevel 10` `text`, `no-text` | Output/Omit readable message text                                     | `--text`, `--no-text` `call`            | Call an external program                                              | `--call alert.sh` `lang`            | Selects the language for the program**                                | `--lang EN` `command`         | External command line.
-Omit --call to send to standard output         | `--command "Event Code: {EEE}"` `source`          | Source script/program.
-See /scripts for examples                      | `--source source.sh` `frequency`       | Set the RTL_FM frequency (in MHz)                                     | `--frequency 162.475` `ppm`             | Set the RTL_FM PPM (Parts Per Million)                                | `--ppm 0` `record`          | Records default input and saves the recording to the specified path   | `--record "Recordings"` OR `--record "C:\Recordings"`
+`event`           | List of event codes to monitor                                        | `--event RWT TOR SVR` `loglevel`        | Set log level                                                         | `--loglevel 10` `call`            | Call an external program                                              | `--call alert.sh` `lang`            | Selects the language for the program**                                | `--lang EN` `command`         | External command line.
+Omit --call to send to standard output         | `--command "Event Code: {EEE}"` `wrap`            | Line length to wrap message (0 for no wrap)                           | `--wrap 80`
-`transcribe`      | Creates a text file with a transcription of the alert message and saves it to the specified path (THE RECORD OPTION IS REQUIRED FOR THE TRANSCRIBE FEATURE TO WORK) | `--transcribe "Transcriptions"` OR `--transcribe "C:\Transcriptions"`
-`transcription_model` | Sets the transcription model level*** (The higher the level, the more time and resources it takes) | `--transcription_model medium`
-`transcription_device` | Sets the device used for computation of the transcrtiption model (CURRENTLY, ONLY CPU WORKS) | `--transcription_device cpu`
-`transcription_compute` | Choose the compute method for transcription.
-NOTE: only certain computation choices will work with certain devices. | `--transcription_device float32`
-`transcription_beam_size` | Choose the beam size for transcription.
-NOTE: The higher the beam size, the more accurate the transcription will be, but the more time and resources it will take. | `--transcription_beam_size 5`

 ** The only available language options so far are English (EN) and Spanish (SP).
 The program defaults to English.

-*** These models are originally from [guillamekln](https://huggingface.co/guillaumekln).
-Because of file size limits, the "model.bin" file for "Model/large-v2" is missing.
-Please download it from [here](https://huggingface.co/guillaumekln/faster-whisper-large-v2/resolve/main/model.bin) and move it to "Model/large-v2".

 ###Usage

 **dsame3** can decode EAS messages from the command line, directly from the output of an external command, or by capturing the ouput of a shell script/batch file or external program.
-Use `msg` for command line decoding.
-The `source` command is used to capture and decode the output of a script or program.
-Without one of these options, standard input is used.
+Use `msg` for single command line decoding.
+Without this option, standard input is used.
 Press `CTRL-C` to exit the program.

-####Source Scripts

-Several sample source scripts and Windows batch files are provided in the `scripts` directory.
-If you are using a RTL-SDR device, edit the script to set the frequency, receiver gain and PPM error rate.

 ###Filtering Alerts